 When you hire any professional, it's important that you feel comfortable, respected, heard and understood, and that's always my goal.

 Our first meeting, casual and comfortable, allows time for us to determine if we're a fit.
 Give me a call at 267-250-6809.
 Let's explore the possibilities.

 I offer a safe and supportive therapeutic relationship.

 I'm a Licensed Clinical Social Worker and hold a Master's Degree from Bryn Mawr College, Certification from the Gestalt Therapy Institute of Philadelphia, training in Cognitive Behavioral Therapy, Mindfulness-Based Stress Reduction (MBSR), and Eye Movement and Desensitization Reprocessing (EMDR), not to mention a whole lot of life experience.

-my office is convenient to Delco, Lower Montco, Philadelphia, and the Main Line, for now I'm doing all sessions online.
+convenient to Delco, Lower Montco, Philadelphia, and the Main Line, for now I'm doing all sessions online.

 Gestalt therapy is an existential/experiential form of psychotherapy that emphasizes:

 A German word, "Gestalt" suggests an integrated view, a holistic perspective.
 We respond and react as an entire person, in complex circumstances, as neither person nor place can be understood in pieces or parts.
 Thus, the mind, body, and spirit, as well as one's setting, are all taken into consideration.